This page has the answers to the questions we are most frequently asked about Northumbria Blood Bikes

-All riders are required to have an assessment ride on their own motorcycle with our Training Officer before being able to volunteer for shifts, and an annual assessment ride thereafter.
+All riders are required to have an assessment ride on their own motorcycle with one of our Qualified Rider Assessors before being able to volunteer for shifts, and an annual assessment ride thereafter.

 Are there any qualifications required to be a driver volunteer?

-All riders are required to have an assessment drive in their own car with our Training Officer before being able to volunteer for shifts, and an annual assessment ride thereafter.
+All riders are required to have an assessment drive in their own car with one of our Qualified Driver Assessors before being able to volunteer for shifts, and an annual assessment ride thereafter.